Stephen D. Brown

 Jon serves as an InterVarsity campus minister at the University of Wisconsin–Madison.
 He has served graduate students, faculty, and staff at UW–Madison for more than 20 years.
 Prior to his campus ministry work, Jon worked for the USDA and other units of government as a resource conservationist.
 Jon has a B.S. in agricultural engineering technology from UW–Platteville and a master’s in theological studies from Regent College at the University of British Columbia.
 Jon has been a member and leader at Blackhawk Church for more than 20 years.
 He is married to Julie, a faculty associate at UW–Madison Continuing Studies.
 They have two sons, Erik and Hans.
 As part of his campus work, Jon studies UW–Madison as an institution and enjoys researching its history.
 He likes working on houses, cars and bicycles, but he enjoys nothing more than folding up in a rocking chair with a good book.

-Chris serves as senior pastor of Blackhawk Church since July 1994.
+Chris has served as senior pastor of Blackhawk Church since July 1994.
 Chris came to Madison from Shreveport, Louisiana, where he pastored a church for ten years.
 Originally from Indiana, he has a B.S. from Indiana State University, and a Th.M. from Dallas Theological Seminary.
 Chris received his D.Min. from Gordon-Conwell Theological Seminary in 1999.
 Chris and his wife, Becky, have been married since 1978.
 The Dolsons have two grown children, Daniel and Melissa (married to Josh).
 Chris is fan of the Chicago Cubs, canoeing in the Canadian wilderness, the Wisconsin Badgers, and Culvers—not necessarily in that order.

 David W. Reinecke

-David serves as a senior partner with Foley & Lardner LLP and currently serves as the Chair of Foley’s nationwide tax and individual planning practice.
+David is a senior partner with Foley & Lardner LLP and currently serves as the Chair of Foley’s nationwide tax and individual planning practice.
 He is also a member of the firm’s estates and trusts and taxation practices.
 Alongside his extensive professional experience and notable memberships, David also served as an adjunct professor of law at the University of Wisconsin Law School for more than ten years and continues to lecture extensively all of over the country.
 He serves on numerous other boards, for both nonprofit and for-profit entities, including prior service as the chair for the Madison Community Foundation Board of Governors and chair for the St. Mary’s Foundation Board of Directors along with other esteemed positions of service.
 David is listed in The Best Lawyers in America® and has been named to The Best Estate Planning Attorneys in America® for the last 18 years, among many other notable honors.
 Mr. Reinecke has a Juris Doctorate degree in Law from the University of Wisconsin Law School.
 He is married to Kim Reinecke, and has two sons, Jason and Tyler, and a daughter, Jessica.
 His family lives in the country in the Sugar River Valley outside of Madison, Wisconsin.
 The family enjoys travel and numerous outdoor activities together, such as golf, skiing, biking, hiking, camping, and fishing.

 Scott serves as the chief financial officer of Steve Brown Apartments.
 He has personally overseen the development of more than 1,200 beds of student housing and several hundred multifamily units, as well as more than $400 million in real estate transactions and structured finance.
-He joined Steve Brown Apartments in 1988 and has more than 20 years of experience in student housing operations, multifamily management, and commercial real estate finance and development.
+He joined Steve Brown Apartments in 1988 and has nearly 30 years of experience in student housing operations, multifamily management, and commercial real estate finance and development.
 Scott, a Minnesota native, has an undergraduate degree from the University of Wisconsin–Madison, and a business degree from Edgewood College in Madison, Wisconsin.
 Scott holds a Wisconsin Certified Public Accountant license and sits on the board of Downtown Madison, Inc.